imaginaryusername/Reusable_specs/reusable_addresses.md

 ***Malleability considerations*** While using input hash as the filtering mechanism has advantage in both flexibility and implementation simplicity, input hashes are third-party malleable if colluded with a miner via nonstandard transactions, via exploiting vulnerabilities fixed in Bitcoin Cash's scheduled November 2019 upgrade (MINIMALDATA for P2PKH and NULLDUMMY for P2SH).
 Even before the fix, these DoS vectors - note that an attacker cannot steal funds - are mitigated by the fact that an attacker cannot easily pinpoint any given recipient's transaction.

 ***Limits of party combination*** The design allows multiparty inputs and multiparty payouts, with each recipient party capable of deriving multiple addresses for maximum privacy.
-However, the number of recipient parties must never exceed the number of inputs in any given transaction; i.e. if you intend to pay to three independent parties, you must provide the transaction with at least three inputs, so each can provide for a filter suffix and public key for one of your recipients.
+However, the number of recipient parties must never exceed the number of inputs in any given transaction; i.e. if you intend to pay to three independent parties, you must provide the transaction with at least three inputs, so each can provide for a filter prefix and public key for one of your recipients.

-***Anonymity set*** Anonymity set for suffix_size 0 is effectively all transactions with p2pkh outputs (TBD p2sh-multisig); with suffix_size > 0, it is reduced by a factor of 1/2^(suffix_size) at each step for the simplest case where all transactions have only one input.
-The set may be larger where transactions contain more inputs, up to ~ 700/2^(suffix_size) in the worst case; for most usecases, though, wallets .
+***Anonymity set*** Anonymity set for prefix_size 0 is effectively all transactions with p2pkh outputs (TBD p2sh-multisig); with prefix_size > 0, it is reduced by a factor of 1/2^(prefix_size) at each step for the simplest case where all transactions have only one input.
+The set may be larger where transactions contain more inputs, up to ~ 700/2^(prefix_size) in the worst case; for most usecases, though, wallets .

-***Upper limit of scalability at recovery*** At very large blocksizes, the maximum suffix length permitted by the spec is 4 bytes, or about a 1/4-billion filter; for a Terabyte sized blocks, this will mean the client needs to examine about 36kB of data per day of recovery in the minimum case, more for average number of inputs per transaction above 1 - up to about 25MB/day in the worst case where the chain is entirely filled with 100kB, 700-input consolidations.
+***Upper limit of scalability at recovery*** At very large blocksizes, the maximum prefix length possible by the spec is 2 bytes, or about a 1/65536 filter; for a full 128MB sized block, this will mean the client needs to examine about 281kB of data per day of recovery in the minimum case, more for average number of inputs per transaction above 1 - up to about 196MB/day in the worst case where the chain is entirely filled with 100kB, 700-input consolidations.
 Unless the disparity between client and server technologies change radically, this should be adequate for the forseeable future.

+Note that for current versions the prefix length is limited to 16 bits, or 1/65536, which should be comfortable as described.
+As the chain grows even bigger, the prefix can be made longer to accomodate more filtering, at a cost of more computing power needed from senders.

-***DoS via multiple inputs*** Since one transaction can map to multiple suffixes via its multiple inputs, it would seem possible to increase download burden for onchain direct users, as well as offchain users recovering from seed, by posting very large transactions with many inputs each with different suffixes.
-However, such a scheme will at most be able to amplify the attack of a 100kB transaction against 700 suffixes, which is likely insufficient to be a serious concern for most situations.
+***DoS via multiple inputs*** Since one transaction can map to multiple prefixes via its multiple inputs, it would seem possible to increase download burden for onchain direct users, as well as offchain users recovering from seed, by posting very large transactions with many inputs each with different prefixes.
+However, such a scheme will at most be able to amplify the attack of a 100kB transaction against 700 prefixes, which is likely insufficient to be a serious concern for most situations.

 ***Compatibility with coinjoin-based technologies*** While incoming addresses are only determined upon sending, coinjoin technologies such as Cashshuffle are quite agnostic to how receiving addresses are generated.
 The more important aspects of these technologies are that 1) addresses are not reused and 2) a ready list of change addresses can be generated from the same seed or master private key, both of which are compatible.
 Incoming coins can be marked for joins as they are received or recovered just as they can on HD addresses.